system76/docs/content/wireless.md

 ---
-title: Wireless Troubleshooting
+title: Wireless and Basic Troubleshooting
 description: >
-  If you’re having problems with your wireless Internet connection, take a look at the suggestions in this article.
+  If your computer can’t connect to wireless networks or the connection is unstable, use this guide to diagnose and resolve the issue.
 keywords:
   - wireless
   - wifi